Yalies/Yalies/yalies-web/README.md

 ## Getting Started
 -  `npm install`
 - `cp .env.template .env`, fill in the values
+- Check out the `v2-auth` branch on the original Yalies repo.
+Start the Python program.
 - `npm run dev` to start the development server

 ## Notes
 - This app uses the [Next.js](https://nextjs.org/) framework.